asynq-io/sqlargon/docs/index.md

 - write data access queries in one place
 - no need to import `insert`,`update`, `delete`, `select` from sqlalchemy over and over again
 - Implicit cast of results to `.scalars().all()` or `.one()`
 - Your view model (e.g. FastAPI routes) does not need to know about the underlying storage.
-Repository class can be replaced at any moment any object providint similar interface.
+Repository class can be replaced at any moment any object providing similar interface.

 ## Installation